nop33/si/src/content/member/konrad-seifert/index.md

   title: ""
   description: ""
 ---
 Konrad is co-founder and chief operating officer of SI.
-Together with Max, he implements our vision and delivers products.
 He is responsible for our operations, facilitation, evaluations, fundraising, culture, and communications.
+Together with Max, he develops our vision and translates it into products.

-Previously, he co-founded and directed [Effective Altruism Geneva](https://eageneva.org/), where he managed fundraising and operations, coached fellows.
+Previously, he co-founded and directed [Effective Altruism Geneva](https://eageneva.org/), where he managed fundraising, operations, and fellowship programmes.
 In this capacity, he also gave workshops and talks on effective giving, high-impact career planning, longtermism, and group rationality at various universities, companies, and international organizations.

-After dropping out of a bachelor’s in international relations to work full-time on Effective Altruism Geneva, he has been continuously self-studying topics like economics, sociology, evolution, intelligence, epistemology, longevity, logic, and psychology.
+After dropping out of a bachelor’s in international relations to work full-time on Effective Altruism Geneva, he has been continuously self-studying.
+His interests include sociology, epistemology, psychology, and game theory.